stylekit/stylekit.github.io/_posts/2017-02-05-Xcode-and-spm.md

-Here is how you use SPM in your XCode app projects.
-SPM -> Swift package manager  <!--more-->
+Here is how you use Swift package manager in your XCode app projects<!--more-->

 ## The workflow: